Coronavirus: Cruise ships searching for ports as anti-virus controls widen

 • Coronavirus: Fifth case confirmed in NZ

-There is evidence the ship now idling off San Francisco was also the breeding ground for a cluster of 10 cases during an earlier voyage.
+There is evidence the ship, now idling off San Francisco, was also the breeding ground for a cluster of 10 cases during an earlier voyage.

 "Those that will need to be quarantined will be quarantined.
 Those who will require medical help will receive it," US Vice President Mike Pence said.